aerenchyma/runestone/pip/source/Installation/installation.rst

 You'll write a program and save it as a file.
 You need a text editor to do this (more about this below!
 Note that MS Word is *not* a text editor).

+.. admonition:: Programs are files
+  All programs you write are files (or groups of files, but we'll get to that) that are saved in a certain way so the computer knows these are *Python programs*.

 You will have _Python_, the programming language interpreter (go back to the first chapter if you don't remember the concepts of how this works!), installed on your computer.
 (Instructions for doing this are below.)

 You'll use an interface we'll call the **command prompt** to essentially say "hey, Python, find this file that has my Python program, and run it."
 (If we say "the command line," that means the same thing.
 It'll look slightly different depending on your operating system, but it's the same thing.)
 In order to do so, you'll always have to know exactly where you saved your code on your computer.
 (Also more on this below.)
 Similar to how every single character matters when you write Python code, you have to tell the computer exactly where the program file you want to run is.